The Black Stallion: Characters

 Phil "Pitch" Pitcher: Steve's long-time friend, an amateur archaeologist.
 He is comparable to Henry in several ways, but Alec describes him as looking more tired and less happy.

 Abu Ja' Kub ben Ishak: A sheikh, and Shêtân's (the Black) original owner and breeder.
 Abu was killed when the Black threw him during a training workout, dying from his injuries.

 Tabari: Sheikh Ishak's beautiful daughter, whose friendship with Alec is complicated and ever-changing.
 Tabari Ishak sent Alec a letter describing how Abu had perished and that her father had willed Shêtân (the Black) to Alec.
 He is shocked to read, "but for that, we would have destroyed him".
 She owns her purebred Nejdi horse, Jôhar.

 Abd-al-Rahman: A younger sheikh from a kingdom near Abu's.
 He later marries Tabari and allows her a great deal of independence despite the attitudes and expectations of the time.

 Ibn al Khaldun: A fat, wrinkled, one-armed man who travels on the same plane as Alec, Henry, and Volence on their first trip to Arabia.
 Alec is suspicious of him wanting to do away with the Black.

 Raj: Brother of Abd-al-Rahman, and friend of Alec Ramsay who lives in Arabia.

 Pam Athena: A girl who proved to be an excellent jockey and good worker to Hopeful Farm, and loosened the hardened jockey Alec.
 She was romantically involved with Alec up until her death in a car accident.
 Walter Farley based the character on his own daughter and wrote the book that features Pam's death, The Black Stallion Legend, in grief of his daughter's death.

-Joe Russo: A boy who helped Alec and the Black.
+Joe Russo: A young journalist from The Daily Telegraph who helped Alec and the Black.